-The AACP is the largest professional body for acupuncture in the UK with a membership of more than 6000 chartered physiotherapists, practising medical acupuncture.
+The AACP is the largest professional body for acupuncture in the UK; a membership organisation of Chartered Physiotherapists, practising Medical Acupuncture.

-They form the Association for the practice of Western Medical Acupuncture in Physiotherapy.
+They form the Association for the practice of evidence based, Western Medical Acupuncture in Physiotherapy.
 We represent our members with Law Makers, the Public, NHS and Private Health Insurers.

 This site aims to offer you all you need to know about acupuncture in physiotherapy.

 AACP members please log in for access to all benefits and services.

 Scroll down for Information about Acupuncture, to find an AACP Physiotherapist and the latest NEWS.

 Acupuncture involves the insertion of very fine stainless steel needles into the skin.
 It has been used in China for over 2,000 years and increasingly in Western medicine since the 1970s.
 Acupuncture may be used to treat a wide range of common health problems and to reduce pain.
 For example, NICE guidelines recommend a course of 10 sessions of acupuncture for persistent, non-specific low back pain.